Tim Howard breaks two vertebrae, out several weeks

-"I have let him go away for a few days.
-It might be that, if everything goes well, he misses next week's game as well [against Manchester City] and then because of the international break he might be close after the rest because that would be four weeks.
+"We are not sure how long Tim will be out for because, obviously with a goalkeeper, he has to dive around and hit the ground," Moyes said Friday, according to the team's website.
+"If everything goes well, he misses next week's game, as well, and then because of the international break he might be close after the rest because that would be four weeks."